• Recipes

 panzerotti recipe step 4

-Step 4) - Put the dough on a lightly floured work surface.
-Knead until the dough is nice and smooth.
-Form a ball and place in a floured bowl.
+Step 4) - Transfer the dough to a lightly floured surface and knead briefly.
+Then, place it in a floured bowl.

 panzerotti recipe step 5

-Step 5) - Make a cross on the top.
-Cover with plastic wrap and let rise for 2 hours in a TURNED OFF oven.
+Step 5) - Score a cross on top, cover with plastic wrap, and let rise for about 2 hours in a switched-off oven.

 Make the Filling